hypothermic/javacogs/README.md

 # Javacogs

-A professional asynchronous client library for the Discogs API v2.
+A professional client library for the Discogs API v2.
+Compatible with all Java platforms including Android.

 # Features

 - Asynchronous networking and response
 - Easy authentication with one-time setup
 - Built-in adaptive rate limiting
 - Handler library structure for ease of use
 - Support for Java 6 and up
+- No external dependencies except for the JSON parser

 # Try it out

 Retrieve information about a release by ID:

 ```java